Gastroesophageal reflux disease and heartburn

 The hallmark symptoms of GERD may occur several times per day and include:

-- Regurgitation: a sensation of acid backed up in the esophagus.
+- Regurgitation.
+A sensation of acid or food/liquid backed up in the esophagus.

 Typical GERD symptoms in infants include frequent regurgitation, irritability, arching the back, choking or gagging, and resisting feedings.

 - Dysfunction of the lower esophageal sphincter (LES) is the most common cause of GERD.
 LES is the band of muscle tissue that is essential for maintaining a pressure barrier against backflow of contents from the stomach.
 If it weakens and loses tone, the LES cannot close completely, and acid from the stomach backs up into the esophagus.
 The cause can be structural, but diet and other factors can also interfere with LES function and trigger GERD.